catchthirtythree/Cooking/baking/bread.md

 - High-Protein Flour is made-up of 13%+ protein.
 Five Roses All-Purpose Flour is 13.3% protein.
 King Arthur All-Purpose Flour is closer to 11%.
 - Warm Water is between 90F and 100F.
 Warm Water will help your yeast activate faster.
 If the temperature is above 105F, your yeast may die.
 - Make sure your yeast is still alive.
 I always put my yeast in 15-30g of water for 15-20 minutes while my dough autolyses.
+- I've been doing 75% hydration lately and have liked the results.